conlalaura/H2WO/README.md

 # H2WO Webservice

 This project helps people find nice, free places to hang out in their city that have useful amenities like water fountains, benches, and public restrooms.
-By using open data and maps, it shows spots that are great for relaxing, meeting friends, or enjoying a day outside without spending money.
+By using OpenStreetMaps, it shows spots that are great for relaxing, meeting friends, or enjoying a day outside without spending money.

 ## Setup